 How to Find a CSA Near You

 - If you Google “CSA NEAR ME” results should pop up with CSA’s in your area!

 - Ask a friend/neighbor/etc. — while the CSA near me search is totally effective, I found mine through neighbors!

-- Also, mine had an orientation which I really loved and recommend attending if yours does too.
+- Also, mine had an orientation when I joined, which I really loved and recommend attending if yours does too.
 You can learn about their farming practices, organic, standards they uphold, etc.